Car Rental in Colombia (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from major international agencies at airports (Bogotá, Medellín, Cartagena) for better insurance coverage and English-speaking staff, though local agencies in cities may offer competitive rates - compare options but prioritize clear insurance terms.
+Rent from major international agencies at airports (Bogotá, Medellín, Cartagena) for better insurance coverage and English-speaking support, though local agencies in cities may offer competitive rates - compare options but verify insurance terms carefully.

 Before driving off, thoroughly document existing damage with photos/video, verify spare tire and tools are present, confirm insurance coverage details in writing, and ensure you understand the fuel policy (typically full-to-full).

-Download offline maps (Google Maps or Maps.me work well in Colombia) before your trip as GPS signal can be unreliable in mountainous areas, and consider renting a GPS unit if driving extensively in rural regions where road signage may be limited.
+Download offline maps (Google Maps or Maps.me work well in Colombia) before your trip as mobile coverage can be spotty in rural areas, and consider renting a GPS unit if driving extensively outside major cities.

-Mountain roads in Colombia can be narrow, winding, and prone to landslides, especially during rainy seasons (April-May and October-November) - always check road conditions before traveling to rural or mountainous areas.
+Mountain roads in Colombia can be narrow, winding, and prone to landslides during rainy seasons - drive cautiously in rural and mountainous areas and check weather conditions before traveling.

-Traffic in major cities like Bogotá and Medellín is extremely congested during rush hours (typically 6-9 AM and 5-8 PM), and local drivers may not always follow lane discipline or traffic signals as strictly as in Western countries.
+Traffic in major cities like Bogotá and Medellín experiences severe congestion during rush hours (typically 6-9 AM and 5-8 PM) - plan extra travel time and consider avoiding peak periods.

-Police and military checkpoints are common on intercity routes for security purposes - always carry your passport, driver's license, and vehicle documents, and be prepared to stop when signaled.
+Police and military checkpoints are common throughout Colombia, on intercity routes - always carry your driver's license, passport, vehicle documents, and be prepared to stop when signaled.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners